 Be a Team Player

 This should be a no-brainer, but the problem is that too many people go into the film industry with a sense of entitlement.
 Just because your student film won a few awards doesn’t necessarily mean that people will roll out the carpet for you straight away.
 There is such a thing as paying dues, and it is especially true in the film industry.
-Hard work over time eventually pays for itself.
-You’ll have plenty of people willing to send in sterling recommendations for you.
-When you’re ready to develop a bigger project.
+Hard work over time eventually pays for itself, and you’ll have plenty of people willing to send in sterling recommendations for you when you’re ready to develop a bigger project.

 This is a tough business, but the tenacious few who manage to succeed share a few basic attributes, some of which are already covered here.
 If you’re willing to pay your dues and put yourself out there, things will eventually work out for you.
 But it does take a thick skin, so hang in there.